-a.
-Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other Every site described in the plan is designed to provide safe drinking water.
-Electricity and phone services are also available at each site.
+- a.
+Circle utilities currently available at the site: electricity, natural gas, water, refuse service, telephone, sanitary sewer, septic system, other - b.

-c.
 Describe the utilities that are proposed for the project, the utility providing the service, and the general construction activities on the site or in the immediate vicinity which might be needed.
+The project consists of replacing deteriorated wooded utility poles with new utility poles (wooden) that meet current PUD 1 standards.